X-ray Fields for yt

 ('gas', 'xray_luminosity_0.5_7.0_keV'),

-('gas', 'xray_photon_emissivity_0.5_7.0_keV')]
+('gas', 'xray_photon_emissivity_0.5_7.0_keV'),

-Three fields have been created–one for the X-ray emissivity in the chosen band in \(\rm{erg}~\rm{cm}^{-3}~\rm{s}^{-1}\), another for the X-ray luminosity in the chosen band in \(\rm{erg}~\rm{s}^{-1}\), and another for the X-ray photon emissivity in \(\rm{photon}~\rm{cm}^{-3}~\rm{s}^{-1}\).
+Four fields have been created–one for the X-ray emissivity in the chosen band in \(\rm{erg}~\rm{cm}^{-3}~\rm{s}^{-1}\), another for the X-ray luminosity in the chosen band in \(\rm{erg}~\rm{s}^{-1}\), another for the X-ray photon emissivity in \(\rm{photon}~\rm{cm}^{-3}~\rm{s}^{-1}\), and another for the X-ray photon count rate in \(\rm{photon}~\rm{s}^{-1}\).
 These fields exist in the same way as any other field in yt, and can be used in the same ways.

 Querying emissivity values in a sphere: